 In Star Wars:Galaxy's Edge, pick up a free copy of "Bina's Guide to the Creatures of Batuu" booklet from the Creature Stall.
 Then have fun tracking down the alien species.

 Disneyland allows you to bring food, nonalcoholic drinks and backpacks into the parks.
 No hard-sided coolers or glass are allowed though, nor is loose ice.
-(You can get free cups of ice from restaurants.)
+(You can get free cups of ice from restaurants, and you can bring ice in drink cups.)
 If you are bringing a whole family-size picnic meal, security may ask that you use the picnic areas just outside the gates (there are storage lockers both outside and inside the parks).
 The picnic area is within walking distance of both Disneyland and California Adventure.

-You can easily bring trail mix, fruits, granola bars, cheese sticks, sandwich bags of Cheerios, water and formula/baby food — glass baby food jars are OK if you are bringing a baby to Disneyland with you — into the park in a backpack or stroller.
+You can easily bring trail mix, fruits, granola bars, cheese sticks, sandwich bags of Cheerios, water and formula/baby food into the park in a backpack or stroller.
+Glass baby food jars are OK if you are bringing a baby to Disneyland with you.
 We often find that a couple of peanut butter and jelly sandwiches work well as a money-saving way to feed little ones even if the rest of the family buys lunch.
 And the froglets are hoppy with some familiar food from home too.
 You can even jazz it up by packing them in Disney-themed plastic bags!

-I already shared this tip on my romantic things to do post, but I will share it again because it is one of my favorite ways to tell people how to save money at Disneyland.
-The Gibson Girl Ice Cream parlor sells one scoop of ice cream for $6.29 and two scoops for $7.29.
-But if you order in person, you can add a third scoop for about $1 more!
+Here is one of my favorite ways to save money at Disneyland.
+The Gibson Girl Ice Cream parlor sells two scoops of ice cream for $1 more than one scoop.
+But if you order in person, you can add a third scoop for just a little more!
 The scoops can be different flavors.
 You can get cups and spoons on the side so you can separate them.
 If your family of four is getting ice cream, you can save over $10 buying two double scoops over buying four single-scoop cups or cones.
 Just order two cones each with double scoops and divide them up yourselves.
-(Getting two triple cones saves over $21 compared to buying six individual scoops!)
-You still get the same amount of ice cream!
+(Getting a triple cones gives you over $18 worth of ice cream for about $8, compared to buying three individual scoops!)
+You still get the same amount of ice cream but save a lot!

-If you like toppings, some of the sundaes come out to being a better deal than the individual scoops as they come with two scoops (sometimes in a waffle bowl) and multiple toppings.
+If you like toppings, some of the sundaes come out to being a better deal than the individual scoops.
+The sundaes come with two scoops (sometimes in a waffle bowl) and multiple toppings.

 There is a similar savings deal at Clarabelle’s in California Adventure.
 Prices are subject to change, but the savings will always add up when you share a double or triple.